MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 You must upload release builds (that use the Distribute module of the App Center SDK) to the App Center Portal to test in-app updates, increasing version numbers every time.

 1. Create your app in the App Center Portal if you haven't done that already.
-2. Create a new distribution group and give it a name.
+1. Create a new distribution group and give it a name.
-3. Add yourself (or all people who you want to include on your test of the in-app update feature).
+1. Add yourself (or all people who you want to include on your test of the in-app update feature).
 Use a new or throw-away email address for this step, one not already used with this app.
 This will ensure that you have an experience that's close to the experience of your real testers.
-4. Create a new build of your app that includes **App Center Distribute** and contains the setup logic as described below.
+1. Create a new build of your app that includes **App Center Distribute** and contains the setup logic as described below.
 If the group is private, don't forget to set the private in-app update track before start using the [UpdateTrack property](#use-private-distribution-group).
-5. Public releases are accessible to authenticated users regardless of their membership, so you can expose a setting in the app on public releases for testers to switch track.
-This setting can use the abovementioned [UpdateTrack property](#use-private-distribution-group) for implementing a switch control and updating the track after the app restart.
-6. Click on the **Distribute new release** button in the portal and upload your build of the app.
+1. Click on the **Distribute new release** button in the portal and upload your build of the app.
-7. Once the upload has finished, click **Next** and select the **Distribution group** that you previously created as the **Destination** of that app distribution.
+1. Once the upload has finished, click **Next** and select the **Distribution group** that you previously created as the **Destination** of that app distribution.
-8. Review the Distribution and distribute the build to your in-app testing group.
+1. Review the Distribution and distribute the build to your in-app testing group.
-9. People in that group will receive an invite to be testers of the app.
+1. People in that group will receive an invite to be testers of the app.
 Once they need to accept the invite, they can download the app from the App Center Portal from their mobile device.
 Once they have in-app updates installed, you're ready to test in-app updates.
-10. Bump the version of your app (`CFBundleShortVersionString ` or `CFBundleVersion ` for iOS, `versionCode` for Android).
+1. Bump the version of your app (`CFBundleShortVersionString ` or `CFBundleVersion ` for iOS, `versionCode` for Android).
-11. Build the release version of your app and upload a new build just like you did in the previous step.
+1. Build the release version of your app and upload a new build just like you did in the previous step.
 Distribute to the **Distribution Group** you created earlier.
 Members of the Distribution Group will be prompted for a new version the next time the app starts.

 > [!TIP]
 > Please have a look at the information on how to [utilize App Center Distribute](~/distribution/index.md) for more detailed information about **Distribution Groups** etc.